noendscripting/Labdeploy/README.md

 * 2 Subnets
 * 2 Network Security Groups
 * Storage Account
-* 6 VM
+* 4 VM
 * Shutdown schedule for each VM to save costs
+* Azure Loadblancer with NAT tranlation for RDP
-* Public IP addresses for all VMs
+* Public IP addresses for Load Balancer
-* Two forests one single domain and one subdomain
+* Two forests
-* File server attached to each domain
+* File server attached to each forest
 * Users in each forest
 * Randomly generated groups with random memberships
 * Random ACLs on OUs and files
-* Four accounts with SIM history entries
+* Four accounts with SID history entries

 > :warning: **WARNING**: Because all groups and ACLs are created randomly, if you delete and re-deploy lab you will have diffirent settings.
 SupportFiles folder has two scripts that can help with creating disk snapshots of each VM and then creating a new lab VMs from snapshot if you want to roll back changes.
 Scripts are provided as is